Register to vote

 - an Irish, qualifying Commonwealth, or European Union citizen living in the UK

 Support for people with learning disabilities

-and the Cabinet office.
-It gives guidance on voting and registering to vote for people with learning disabilities, their support workers and families.
-It explains what voting is and why it is important.
+Mencap and the Cabinet office have worked together to give guidance on voting and registering for people with learning disabilities, their support workers and families.